AlibabaCloudDocs/cdn/intl.en-US/Domain Management/Security configuration/Configure WAF.md

 -   DescribeInstanceSpecInfo
 -   DescribeDomainBasicConfigs

-If you need to delete the AliyunCDNAccessingWAFRole role, submit a ticket to delete the WAF instance and disable WAF features for all accelerated domain names.
+If you need to delete the AliyunServiceRoleForCDNAccessingWAF role, submit a ticket to delete the WAF instance and disable WAF features for all accelerated domain names.
 Then, delete this role in the Resource Access Management \(RAM\) console.